Top 10 Best Cities in Pocket Planes

 Good as a checkpoint for getting aircraft through Asia.

 It's my hub for New Zealand.
 I drop off New Zealand goods at Sydney using Class 2 planes and pick them up at Sydney with Class 1 planes.
-Great layover stop for New Zealand.
+It's a great layover stop for New Zealand.

-Often do flights from Sydney to Jakarta with class 2 aircraft.
+I often do flights from Sydney to Jakarta with Class 2 aircraft.

 One of my two layover hubs, the other being New York.
 Tokyo and Seoul feed Shanghai with jobs.
-Cyclones fully upgraded can make New York-> Istanbul -> Shanghai, while they can't make Tokyo from Istanbul.
+Cyclones, when fully upgraded, can make New York -> Istanbul -> Shanghai, though they can't make it to Tokyo from Istanbul.

 Couldn't be located in a better place!
-Perfect for my Fogbusters and Cloudliners to take a rest.
-Connector between Australia and Europe.
+It's perfect for my Fogbusters and Cloudliners to take a rest.
+It's a connector between Australia and Europe.

-Must have for people who start in Southeast Australia.
-Great hub due to its central location in Australia.
+A must-have for people who start in Southeast Australia.
+It's a great hub due to its central location in Australia.

 Another connector between Asia and Europe.

-Best place of you got only tier three planes!
+Best place if you have only tier-three planes!